ajaykumar4127/phd2mm/README.md

 5. Mod and Profile Management
 6. Mod Installation
 7. Other Features
-8. Credits
-9. Changelogs
+Changelogs
+Credits

 ============================================================================
 ### 1. Introduction

-Thank you for downloading Personal Helldivers 2 Mod Manager (phd2mm)!
-Please be aware that this is simple, buggy, experimental mod manager.
-You may also have to debug or fix problems yourself because I only did little testing on this program.
+Thank you for downloading Personal Helldivers 2 Mod Manager (phd2mm)! </br>
+Please be aware that this is a simple, experimental mod manager. </br>
+You may also have to debug or fix problems yourself because I only did little testing on this program. </br>
+Depending on the problem, you may have to edit phd2mm_registry.json, phd2mm_settings.json, or any of the theme.json files. </br>
+Worst case scenario, you may have to delete 1 or more of these files to allow fresh files to be created.
+Always make sure to back up your files before attempting any fixes. </br>
-This program will always do a fresh reinstall of mods, meaning your old mods in the Helldivers 2 data folder will be deleted and only then will new mods be added to it.
+This program will always do a fresh reinstall of mods, meaning your old mods in the Helldivers 2 data folder will be deleted and only then will new mods be added to it. </br>

 ============================================================================
 ### 2. Adding your Mods to the Mod Manager

 First, run then exit program.
 When you run the program, the following folders and files will be created: </br>
 phd2mm_mods folder </br>
 phd2mm_profiles folder (has default.txt inside upon fresh download and start) </br>
+phd2mm_themes folder </br>
-phd2mm_settings folder (has phd2mm_registry.json and phd2mm_settings.txt inside
-upon fresh download and start) </br>
+phd2mm_settings folder (has phd2mm_registry.json and phd2mm_settings.json inside upon fresh download and start) </br>
 Once you run and exit the program, put your mods in the phd2mm_mods folder. </br>
 The format should be: </br>
-Does not work with mods that are inside compressed files such as zip files, please uncompress/extract them first </br>
-Each mod should have its own folder. </br>
+ -Each mod should have its own folder. </br>
-No duplicate names and patches in the same folder, for example, if a mod folder has 9ba626afa44a3aa3.patch_0 and 9ba626afa44a3aa3.patch_1, then it will not be correctly installed.
+ -No duplicate names and patches, for example, if a mod folder has 9ba626afa44a3aa3.patch_0 and 9ba626afa44a3aa3.patch_1, then it will not be correctly installed. </br>
-If it has 9ba626afa44a3aa3.patch_0 and 9ba626afa44a3aa3.patch_0.gpu_resources, then it will be correctly installed.
-If you have duplicate files in the same folder, just make another folder and put the duplicate files there. </br>
+  If it has 9ba626afa44a3aa3.patch_0 and 9ba626afa44a3aa3.patch_0.gpu_resources, then it will be correctly installed. </br>
-Different names will work, assuming it is a valid mod file, for example, 22749a294788af66.patch_0 and e72d3e9b05c3db0b.patch_0 in the same folder will be installed.
+ -Different names will work, assuming it is a valid mod file, for example, 22749a294788af66.patch_0 and e72d3e9b05c3db0b.patch_0 in the same folder will be correctly installed. </br>

 ============================================================================
 ### 3. Browsing your Helldivers 2 Data Directory

-Find and select your Helldivers 2 data directory by clicking the "Browse" button.
+Find and select your Helldivers 2 data folder by clicking the "Settings" tab near the top of the screen. </br>
+Then either click the "Browse" button and go to your Helldivers 2 data folder or manually enter the Helldivers 2 data folder path path in the text box next to the "Browse" button. </br>
-It will check if the path to said directory has "Helldivers 2\data" in it.
+The app will check if the path to said directory has "Helldivers 2\data" in it. </br>

 ============================================================================